 Large quantity purchases can be negotiated, ask for a discount and obtain a quote.
 The below list in some cases are local suppliers and have been used by PTA's.

 Restricted diets need extra planning for emergency preparedness.
 What should you put in a disaster kit?
 That depends on your child's medical and food allergy needs as well as the types of emergencies that are most likely to occur in your area.
-Each Parent needs to work with their class teacher and School Emergency Coordinator to ensure a safe food plan is in place.
+Each Parent needs to work with their school Nurse, class teacher and school Emergency Coordinator to ensure a safe food plan is in place.

 Shipping Storage Containers

-We recommend that you build a collaborative working relationship with the Principal and Emergency Coordinator to help them to prioritize issues and ensure that these needs are incorporated into the NSD’s proposed Budget via the school administration.
+We recommend that you build a collaborative working relationship with the Principal, Nurse and Emergency Coordinator to help them to prioritize issues and ensure that these needs are incorporated into the NSD’s proposed budget via the school administration.

 No PTA member should risk their health due to